About Me

 In 1986 I began the transformation of a new garden.
 Read about it in the post titled “A Fixer-Upper Garden”.
 My husband built the stone walls and brick steps that has made the hardscape of the garden what it is today.

-I have learned gardening by just getting dirty, making mistakes, having successes, learning from other gardeners, reading and attending seminars and garden shows when I can.
+I have learned gardening by just getting dirty, making mistakes, having successes, learning from other gardeners, reading and attending seminars and garden shows.

-I visit botanical gardens and volunteer at my municipal greenhouse where we grow for the city’s parks and gardens.
+I visit botanical gardens and have volunteered at my municipal greenhouse where we grew for the city’s parks and gardens.
+Eventually I began working in the horticultural nursery trade.
 You can learn so much so quickly when you work with the pros.

 In 2007 I began keeping bees and am state certified at the Apprentice and Journeyman levels.